Prunus americana: Description

+Similar species

+Prunus nigra (Canada plum) is similar, but the fruit is comparatively yellow, smaller, and less round.

 Taxonomy

 Prunus americana var. lanata Sudw is considered a synonym of Prunus mexicana, and Prunus americana var. nigra is considered a synonym of Prunus nigra.

 Chickasaw plum (Prunus angustifolia Marsh.) hybridizes naturally with P. americana to produce P. × orthosepala Koehne.

 In cultivation, many crosses have been made between American plum and other Prunus species, including Prunus persica, the peach.

+Distribution and habitat

+The species is native to North America from Saskatchewan and Idaho south to New Mexico and east to Québec, Maine and Florida.
+It has often been planted outside its native range and sometimes escapes cultivation.

+The plant is adapted to coarse- and medium-textured soils, but not to fine soils (silt or clay).
+It can survive harsh winters down to temperatures of -38 F and is tolerant of shade, with mild fire tolerance and no drought tolerance.